How to Build a Pergola Step by Step

 One of the first considerations when you’re planning to build a pergola is what your pergola materials list will include.
 What tools are required?
 How much lumber will you need?
 Make a plan in the beginning and make sure you have helpers for your pergola project, the proper tools, and supplies needed for digging your footings and installing post bases.

 Depending on the type of wood you choose for your pergola will determine if you need additional tools.
-Our assembling pergola plans include lots of helpful information to guide you through the process of assembling our pergola kits.

 Tools and Supplies Needed to Assemble a Pergola: